Vitamix 48 oz Stainless Steel Container

 Notes

-- 48 oz capacity; compatible with all full-size Vitamix blenders (not international models)
+- Compatible with all full-size Vitamix blenders (not international models)

 - Blade base uses a food-contact sealing gasket (silicone), as on Vitamix's other containers